facebook/docusaurus/packages/docusaurus-1.x/lib/core/__tests__/__fixtures__/blog-post-with-draft.md

 ---
 title: Draft Example
-draft: true
+unlisted: true
 ---

-This blog post should not appear in the sidebar or the blog feed because it is a draft.
+This blog post should not appear in the sidebar or the blog feed because it is unlisted.